 This may seem obvious to say but waste water and drinking water should be kept completely separate.
 In developed countries the plumber has normally taken care of this for us but many people in other parts of the world do not have this luxury and so contaminated water is far more common.

 For example an estimated 700 million Indians do not have access to a proper toilet.
-Open defecation (defecating wherever the person happens to be) is practiced by 1.1 billion people or 15% of the world’s population.
+Open defecation (defecating/having a bowel movement wherever the person happens to be) is practiced by 1.1 billion people or 15% of the world’s population.

 If you are trekking and camping follow this principal too.
 Dig latrines well away from any water sources.